Here are the top 5 stock investment styles. Find out which one works best for you

 Defeated U.S. presidential candidate Hillary Clinton also invests in one mutual fund – the Vanguard 500 Index Fund which tracks the S&P 500 index.

-Dividend investing (or income investing) aims to invest in companies that pay a steady stream of dividends.
+Income investing (or dividend investing) aims to invest in companies that pay a steady stream of dividends.
 Companies that pay steady dividends are usually larger, more established companies (e.g. telcos, utilities, etc.) that generate large, steady amounts of profit and free cash flow.
 Because the growth rates of larger companies have slowed down, they’re able to return a higher portion of their retained earnings as dividends to shareholders.

 Singapore REITs also pay a high dividend due to tax exemptions when they pay at least 90% of distributable income out as dividends to unitholders.
 As at October 2016, the average yield for Singapore REITs is around 7%.